shoelim/shoelim.github.io/_pages/sides.md

 ### Traveling
 I enjoy traveling to different countries and collecting the unique experience each country offers.
 I have been to more than 12 countries in 4 different continents so far.
 I have also enjoyed hiking and other outdoor activities whilst visiting these countries.

+Finally, I enjoy reading and talking to people about mathematics, physics, ML, the topics mentioned above, and life in general.